 All P5 administration and general use is performed using a web browser.
 Our default admin URL’s are:

-Replace <your-instance-public-ip> with the IP address of your instance, obtained from the AWS console.
+Replace ec2-xxx.xxx.xxx.xxx.compute-1.amazonaws.com with the IP address or DNS name assigned to your instance, as obtained from the AWS console.

 Note that the latter SSL https connection will require configuration of an SSL certificate within the P5 configuration.
 You’ll be greeted by the P5 login screen:

-Enter the default username/password (admin/admin), as indicated in the fields of the login form.
+Authenticate using ‘admin’ as the username and the AWS EC2 Instance ID as the password.
+The Instance ID is created when the instance starts and visible in the AWS Console.
 Once logged in, you’ll be prompted to enter a license to activate the software.
 Without either a purchased or evaluation/demo license, you’ll not be able to configure P5.

 Click the ‘Add manually’ button to enter a new license.
 Begin by selecting the type of license you intend to use from the ‘Product’ drop-down menu in the license window.
 For evaluation licenses, enter the expiry date and the license key.
 For purchased licenses, enter the serial number, maintenance expiry date and license key.
 Click ‘Apply’ to validate the license, Click ‘Close’ to continue.